 One of the most rigorous engineering programs in North America, paired with a co-op model that means graduating with years of real industry experience.
 Developed the technical depth to understand what teams are building and the systems instinct to see how it all fits together.

 Read →I gave an autonomous AI agent access to my calendar, inbox, and daily workflow.
-This is what actually changed — and what it tells me about where we're going.
+This is what actually changed — and what it tells me about where we're going. (coming soon)

 Read →